#___ratingbadge_0 { display: none !important; }

 Stress can block Qi flow and create imbalances.
 TCM offers several ways to calm the mind and body:

-• Walk in nature- slow movement activates the flow of energy, Blood, improves digestion, clears the head.
+• Walk in nature: Slow movement activates the flow of energy and blood, improves digestion, and clears the head.

 • Breathing exercises: Deep, slow breathing helps regulate the nervous system and improve Qi circulation.

-• Herbal teas: Chamomile, laveneder teas soothe the nervous system and promote relaxation.
-Fennel tea supports digestion, warms up the digestive system, especially useful in case of constipation, not good if you consume a lot of heating foods- spicy or sweet foods, coffee, alcohol.
+• Herbal teas: Chamomile and lavender teas soothe the nervous system and promote relaxation.
+Fennel tea supports digestion and warms up the digestive system, especially useful in cases of constipation.
+However, it’s not advisable if you consume a lot of heating foods—like spicy or sweet foods, coffee, or alcohol.

 Using TCM to Support Immunity in Winter